 The reddish mud was complemented by the sunset orange hue, and the whole surrounding was within the palette.
 The route was filled with teak wood on the sides.
 Also, we found a few tree-top watchtowers for monitoring wildlife.
 The region is not known for aggressive wild animals but is just graced by deer.
 Instead of driving further, we got down and was enjoying the evening hues.
-Sometimes, a simple thing like a muddy road in the middle of a forest is one of the most picturesque views I have ever had.
+Sometimes, a simple thing like a muddy road in the middle of a forest is all I need.
+To be honest, it is one of the most picturesque views I have ever had.
 We tried to take images, and to be honest, the cameras do not compare even the slightest to our human eyes.
 Such was the beauty.

 Driving just ten minutes into the forest led us into the backwaters.
 As we entered, the sun was already below the horizon, but its last peeking light rays saturated the sky.
 It got even better as we drove further in-depth.
 It was a wide-open land, and the backwaters from the reservoir occupy the center stage.
 Stunning!
 The area had several layers of ground – some forming mounds and some flat patches at times.